cudmore/homecage/docs/docs/installing-the-software.md

 Homecage runs best on a Raspberry 2/3 and Debian stretch. **Do not run it on Raspberry Model B, it is too slow**.

 Check which version of the Raspberry Pi you have.
-You should have a Raspberry 2/3

 ```
 #at a command prompt, type
 cat /proc/device-tree/model

 #you should get something like this
-# Raspberry Pi 3 Model B Rev 1.2
+Raspberry Pi 3 Model B Rev 1.2
 ```

 Check which version of the Debian operating system you have.
 You should have a Debian Stretch